Working with Gen Z: Bringing the best out of the new generation

 One of our project managers, MK, advises that when working with Gen Zs, it’s best to give them detailed instructions and set the goal for their task so they see its purpose.
 She shares that giving direct, constant feedback is an effective approach to mentoring Gen Zs.
 She encourages managers to make their younger teammates aware of their shortcomings to help them learn and move forward.

-As an IT company, we can attest to the effectivity of this approach.
+As a software development company, we can attest to the effectivity of this approach.
 Gen Zs grew up with digital tools, technology, and fast-paced services and they don’t remember a time without them.
 More likely than not, Gen Zs have already researched your company online before applying so it’s best to have an updated website, especially your careers page.

 Gen Zs have high expectations when it comes to technology in the workplace.
 Most Gen Zs are impatient with slow internet speed or too many manual processes (especially when they know these can be automated).
 You may consider investing in a project management software, productivity and collaboration tools, or streamlining processes.